littlestbrother/tap-room/README.md

 ## **Description**

-*This web application helps a hypothetical business owner manage their beverage inventory.*
+*This web application helps a hypothetical business owner manage their beverage inventory whilst also imitating a virtual storefront at the same time.*

 # Instructions